 You must keep business records as provided for in Regulation, including annual financial statements that are sufficient for Customs to assess your excise liability.
-This includes records that cover all aspects of the storage and removal of all specified alcohol products.
+This includes records that cover all aspects of the manufacturing, storage and removal of all specified alcohol products.
+To achieve accurate records, your vessels, or the meters or other devices measuring what goes in and comes out of bulk product storage vessels must be accurately calibrated.